wyrde/wyrde-comfyui-workflows/funs/painted-latents/README.md

 ## Experimentation

 * set the seed for the latent to random for new latents on each run
-* chagne latent size
+* change latent size
-* chagne mask size
+* change mask size
-* try out different models and vae
+* different models and vae
 * add lora and embeds/TIs

 <!-- <img src="" width="10%" align="middle"> -->